cpezzato/panda_simulation/README.md

 # panda_simulation (work-in-progress)

+## Current progress
+- Spawn panda robot arm with dynamic description and jointEffortControllers
+- Spawn camera Gazebo sensor plugin and ArUco marker 6

+## TODO
+- Caibration of the camera for pose estimation
+- Develop node for the robot control, at the moment no controller is active and the robot falls on the ground

 Repository for the dynamic simulation of the Franka Emika Panda robot arm in Gazebo.
 It contains 4 packages:

 - franka_description: it contains the description of the robot